-There’s a café in the middle of the cabins that serves a good selection of home cooking and decent coffee as well as sell a variety of tourist gifts but to be honest whenever I visit Ben Ledi I usually stop off at Callander and pack my bag with snacks from the supermarket as it works out much, much cheaper.
+There’s a café in the middle of the cabins that serves a good selection of home cooking and decent coffee as well as sells a variety of tourist gifts, but to be honest, whenever I visit Ben Ledi I usually stop off at Callander and pack my bag with snacks from the supermarket as it’s much cheaper.

 Heading back to the mountain there’s not too much to say about it other than it offers a great walk with amazing views.
 As I already mentioned, the path is well-maintained and quite easy from the south side and as it’s so popular you’ll almost certainly have someone in the near distance to follow.

-In fact, I’d say it’s almost impossible to get lost on Ben Ledi if you stick to the path but take extra care in winter when those Scottish ‘four-seasons-in-one-day’ roll in to obliterate the scenery with snow in a matter of hours.
+In fact, I’d say it’s almost impossible to get lost on this mountain if you stick to the path, but take extra care in winter when the infamous Ben Ledi weather rolls in to obliterate the scenery with snow in a matter of hours.

 The best maps by far are the ones made by Ordnance Survey and you can buy one that covers the majority of the Trossachs (number OL46) from their website.
 Buy OS Landranger maps direct from Ordnance Survey.